List of India Test cricket records: Most runs in a series

-The 1930 Ashes series in England saw Don Bradman set the record for the most runs scored in a single series, falling just 26 short of 1,000 runs.
-He is followed by Wally Hammond with 905 runs scored in the 1928–29 Ashes series.
-Sunil Gavaskar with 774 in the 1971 tour of West Indies is the highest Indian on the list.

-Most ducks
+Most career ducks

 A duck refers to a batsman being dismissed without scoring a run.
-Ishant Sharma has scored the joint fifth-highest number of ducks in Test cricket.

 Bowling records

 Most career wickets

 A bowler takes the wicket of a batsman when the form of dismissal is bowled, caught, leg before wicket, stumped or hit wicket.
 If the batsman is dismissed by run out, obstructing the field, handling the ball, hitting the ball twice or timed out the bowler does not receive credit.

 Shane Warne held the record for the most Test wickets with 708 until December 2007 when Sri Lankan bowler Muttiah Muralitharan passed Warne's milestone.
 Muralitharan, who continued to play until 2010, finished with 800 wickets to his name.
-James Anderson of England is third on the list taking 675 wickets holds the record for most wickets by a fast bowler in Test cricket.
+James Anderson of England is third on the list taking 700 wickets holds the record for most wickets by a fast bowler in Test cricket.

 India's Anil Kumble is fourth on the list and the highest ranked Indian bowler taking 619 wickets.